punto-/godot_modules/admob/README.md

 	[android]
 	modules="com/android/godot/GodotAdMob"

-Note, this is a comma separated list inside a string, you can have other modules there.
+Note this is a comma separated list inside a string, you can have other modules there.

-On iOS, the module is enabled by defailt.
+On iOS, the module is enabled by default.

 To configure your API key, set the "api_key" property on the [admob] section on your engine.cfg.
 Example:

 	[admob]
 	api_key="0123456789abcdef"

 The singleton "AdMob" will be available on gdscript.
-Note that you can have override for specific platforms, example:
+Note that you can override the section for specific platforms, example:

 	[admob.Android]